ShinoharaHaruna/SDU-Beamer-Theme/README.md

 ## Credit

 -   The original work of *Ura*, yet more information is missing.
 Check Ura's template on *overleaf*: https://www.overleaf.com/latex/templates/sdu-beamer-theme/vfnkydnwgrvc
+-   The `eps` file of the university's logo is from https://github.com/jshmsjh/SDU-Beamer-Theme.
 -   The work is based on [PKU-Beamer-Theme](https://github.com/inFaaa/PKU-Beamer-Theme).
 -   [PKU-Beamer-Theme](https://github.com/inFaaa/PKU-Beamer-Theme) is based on [THU-Beamer-Theme](https://github.com/tuna/THU-Beamer-Theme).
 Thanks to them all.